CodeWriterWriter/seneca-msaccess-store/README.md

 Based on seneca-mysql-store, seneca-oracle-store and seneca-sybase-store.

 This project uses odbc to connect to Microsoft Access.
-Currently the odbc driver options for OSX/Linux to communicate to Microsoft Access is [grim](http://stackoverflow.com/questions/5742322/connecting-to-access-database-from-linux), therefore this module will only work in a Windows enviroment.
+Currently the odbc driver options for OSX/Linux to communicate to Microsoft Access are [grim](http://stackoverflow.com/questions/5742322/connecting-to-access-database-from-linux), therefore this module will only work in a Windows enviroment.

 Tested on: